-The word "Registrar," when appearing with an initial capital letter, refers to the entity listed in the preamble above, a party to this Agreement.
+The word "Registrar," when appearing with an initial capital letter, refers to the entity listed in the preamble above, a Party to this Agreement.

 "Registrar Services" means services provided by a registrar in connection with the TLD (s), and includes contracting with Registrant, collecting registration data about the Registrant, and submitting registration information for entry in the Registry Database.